ezAppsDev/Application-System/README.md

 - In PHPMyAdmin, Direct to the "users" table
 - Find your user, and change your "usergroup" to "2"

+If you still are having trouble installing or need support, Join our discord https://discord.io/ezApps

 # Donations
 Donations are not required, but are appreciated.
 Join our discord for more information on how to donate!